Yin Yoga in York

 It gives you some time to slow down, reconnect with yourself and be more aware of and appreciate your body.
 And nearly everyone can benefit from that.

 ~ Join me ~

-My new weekly York Yoga class is at the beautiful York Yoga Studio on a Thursday evening.
+My new weekly York Yoga class is at the beautiful York Yoga Studio on a Thursday evening at 6pm.
 Find out more here - www.yogaformodernlife.com/classesworkshops

 I really hope you can join me, its a wonderful practice and I'd love to share it with you.

 Yin Yoga is a brilliant counter to more active types of yoga (flow, Ashtanga, vinyasa), runners and cyclists who have tight muscles, and also great for people who want a slower and more meditative class.